product guideMar 19, 2026·12 min read

 INFO

-Teams typically spend 30-60 minutes per cycle on the manual version of this workflow.
-PostHog Trial Conversion Intelligence reduces that to seconds per execution, with consistent output quality every time.
+Teams typically spend 30–60 minutes per cycle on the manual version of this workflow.
+PostHog Trial Conversion Intelligence reduces that to seconds per execution, with consistent quality every time.

 What This Blueprint Does

 Five Agents.
-Daily PQL Scoring.
-Automated Conversion Outreach.
+Daily PQL Scoring. automated Conversion Outreach.

 • The Fetcher (Code-only): Retrieves trial user event data from PostHog API — page views, feature usage events, session counts, unique days active, team invitations, and integration activations.